-- MATS.
-The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.1 On May 22, 2020, the EPA published its determination that MATS is not appropriate and necessary based on a cost-benefit analysis.2 The list of coal steam units subject to MATS, however, remains in place.3 All coal steam units in PJM are compliant with the state and federal emissions limits established by MATS. - Air Quality Standards (NO_x and SO2 Emissions).
+• MATS.
+The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.1 On May 22, 2020, the EPA published its determination that MATS is not appropriate and necessary based on a cost-benefit analysis.2 The list of coal steam units subject to MATS, however, remains in place.3 All coal steam units in PJM are compliant with the state and federal emissions limits established by MATS.

+- Air Quality Standards (NO_x and SO2 Emissions).
 The CAA requires each state to attain and maintain compliance with fine particulate matter (PM) and ozone national ambient air quality standards (NAAQS).
-The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.4 - NSR.
-On August 1, 2019, the EPA proposed to reform the New Source Review (NSR) permitting program.5 NSR requires new projects and existing projects receiving major overhauls that significantly increase emissions to obtain permits.
+The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.4 On October 15, 2020, the EPA proposed to revise upward the good neighbor obligations under the 2008 ozone NAAQS for 12 states, including 10 PJM states.5 - NSR.
+On August 1, 2019, the EPA proposed to reform the New Source Review (NSR) permitting program.6 NSR requires new projects and existing projects receiving major overhauls that significantly increase emissions to obtain permits.
 Recent EPA proposals would reduce the number of projects that require permits. - RICE.
 Stationary reciprocating internal combustion engines (RICE) are electrical generation facilities like diesel engines typically used for backup, emergency or supplemental power.
-RICE must be tested annually.6 RICE do not have to meet the same emissions standards if they are emergency stationary RICE.
-Environmental regulations allow emergency stationary RICE participating in demand response programs to operate for up to
+RICE must be tested annually.7 RICE do not have to meet the same emissions standards if they are emergency stationary RICE.
+Environmental regulations allow emergency stationary RICE participating in demand response programs to operate for up to 100 hours per calendar year when providing emergency demand response when there is a PJM declared

-National Emission Standards for Hazardous Air Pollutants From Coal and Oil-Fired Electric Utility Steam Generating Units and Standards of Performance for Fossil Fuel Fired Electric Utility, Industrial-Commercial-Institutional, and Small Industrial-Commercial-Institutional Steam Generating Units, EPA Docket No. EPA-HQ-OAR-2009-0234, 77 Fed.
+1 National Emission Standards for Hazardous Air Pollutants From Coal and Oil-Fired Electric Utility Steam Generating Units and Standards of Performance for Fossil Fuel Fired Electric Utility.
+Industrial-Commercial-Institutional, and Small Industrial-Commercial-Institutional Steam Generating Units, EPA Docket No. EPA-HQ-OAR-2009-0234, 77 Fed.
 Reg.
 9304 (Feb.
 16, 2012).

-2 See National Emission Standards for Hazardous Air Pollutants: Coal- and Oil-Fired Electric Utility Steam Generating Units-Reconsideration of Supplemental Finding and Residual Risk and Technology Review, Docket No. EPA-HQ-OAR-2018-0794, 85 Fed.
-Reg.
+See National Emission Standards for Hazardous Air Pollutants: Coal- and Oil-Fired Electric Utility Steam Generating Units-Reconsideration of Supplemental Finding and Residual Risk and Technology Review, Docket No. EPA-HQ-OAR-2018-0794, 85 Fed.
+Req.
 31286.